DAILY LIFE IN THE NEW TESTAMENT

 Most people in Israel lived by farming.
 Every year their lives were governed by the same cycle.
 In autumn they picked olives.
 In October and November 'early rain' fell after the long dry summer.
 From November to January, the land was plowed and crops of flax (for linen), wheat, and barley were sown.
 From January to March people planted vegetables.
 The later rains came in March and April.
 At that time the people harvested flax.
 In May and June, they harvested barley and wheat.
 During June, July, and August they pruned vines.
 Grapes were harvested in August and September.
 So were pomegranates and figs.

 Meanwhile shepherds looked after sheep and goats (the two were kept together).
 Both sheep and goats provided milk.
 Sheep provided wool and goats hair was used to make coarse cloth.
 Goat skins were used to make containers for milk, water and wine.
 Farmers also kept oxen and asses.
 Both were used for pulling ploughs.

 Although there were no factories in Israel there were many industries.
 Most craftsmen worked in their own homes.
 Craftsmen included potters, blacksmiths, bronze smiths, goldsmiths, and silversmiths.
 There were also many stonemasons and carpenters.

 New Testament Education

 In the New Testament era when boys were quite young they were sent to be taught by the Rabbi in the synagogue.
+Boys learned their father's trade.
 Girls were taught at home.
 Girls learned skills like spinning, weaving and baking from their mothers.
-Boys learned their father's trade.
+Some girls learned to read and write at home.